progmaticltd/homebox/docs/30-define-your-config.md

   provider: gandi
 ```

-At the end of the process, you shoud have your handle and a token:
+At the end of the process, you should have your handle and a token:

 - handle: `JD461-GANDI`
 - key: `SVIs912q5RasCmIZ9YDC1XOc`